-COR is an acronym that stands for Certificate of Recognition.
-To qualify for COR, you must have more than 10 employees.
-COR is awarded to employers who have developed and successfully implemented a health and safety program that meets specific provincial standards.
-That’s right…implemented is the key word here.
+To qualify for COR, you must have more than 10 employees in the workplace.
+COR is awarded to employers who successfully implement a health and safety program that meets the specific provincial standards.
+That’s right…implemented is the keyword here.
 You can have an outstanding health and safety manual but if you never use it, or do not follow the program you will not achieve and maintain COR.

-There are many reasons why employers want to get their company COR but typically what we hear are:
+There are many reasons why employers want to get their company COR certified, but typically what we hear is:

 - We are expanding and want to improve our programs and lower our WCB rates.